 In doing so, these secretive arrangements again highlight the increasingly onerous task facing compliance officers and financial crime practitioners in the identification of Ultimate Beneficial Owners.

 This latest release of documents will inevitably raise questions about whether transparency has increased since the Panama Papers leak in April 2016 and whether it is now any easier for compliance officers to identify UBOs.

-Immediately after the Panama Papers, Thomson Reuters undertook an informal survey of company registries and tax offices in more than 230 jurisdictions where companies can be incorporated to assess the level of transparency regarding shareholders and directors.
+Immediately after the Panama Papers, we undertook an informal survey of company registries and tax offices in more than 230 jurisdictions where companies can be incorporated to assess the level of transparency regarding shareholders and directors.

 The results were overwhelmingly disappointing, with only 58% of all jurisdictions having registries with an online searchable function where company details could be retrieved.

 An additional 20% of all jurisdictions offered registry searches “offline”, i.e. either in-person, in writing, or via authorized agents.

 One year later, we revisited the survey to analyze what improvements, if any, had emerged given the enormous international pressure on transparency.

 The survey of registry availability indicated some superficial improvement in transparency, but mainly around the availability of online verification, not shareholding data:

 - Jurisdictions with some sort of online registry verification increased to 83% from 78%.

 - Jurisdictions with availability of shareholding information via an online registry verification increased to 39% from 36%.